 Financial difficulties

 Being unable to pay money you owe can be really worrying.
-Money worries might be because of something entirely outside your control, such as unemployment or illness.
-It's also completely understandable to be anxious about talking about the problems you're having.
+Money worries might arise because of something entirely outside your control, such as unemployment or illness.
+It’s also completely understandable to be anxious about talking about the problems you're having.

 If you’re in this situation, speak to your lender as soon as you can.
 That way, you have the chance to agree an approach that works for you both.
 This can help you avoid making a bad situation even worse.